-Maharashtrian (or Marathi) cuisine is cuisine of, those from the state of Maharashtra.
-Where food is concerned the range and variety are plenty and tongue tickling.
-Here you will find strong aromas of spices (like black Maharashtrian masala)as well as garlic and ginger in abundance.
-Maharashtrian cuisine covers a wide range from being extremely mild to very spicy dishes.
+The Maharashtrian cuisine covers a range from mild to very spicy dishes.
+Wheat, rice, jowar, bajri, vegetables, lentils and fruit form staples of the Maharashtrian diet.
+Here you will find strong aromas of spices (like black Maharashtrian masala known as kala masala) as well as garlic and ginger in abundance.
+Maharashtrian cuisine covers a wide range from being extremely mild (like in the Konkan region) to very spicy dishes (like that in Kolhapur).
 The staple dishes of Maharashtrian cuisine are based on bread and rice, while lentils (pulses) play an important role as well.

 "Sabudana" is a local food base prepared from the latex of of the Sago Palm (Pearls of sago palm).
 The name given to it by the English is "Sago" which is tapioca starch or cassava starch white granules.
 Sabudana is white in color and granular in texture.
 The grains are globular in shape and look somewhat like the tiny thermocol balls used for packaging delicate materials.
 The ready-to-eat dish prepared from it is known as "Khichdi," which roughly mean "mixture."
 Sabudana Khichdi is a popular breakfast item and is one of the few food products that are allowed to be eaten when Maharashtrians undertake holy-fasting known in Marathi as "Upaas."